wheelybird/luminary/docs/configuration.md

 ---

-## Account Lifecycle 🔧
+## Account lifecycle 🔧

-Account expiration and automated management (Optional)
+Account expiration and automated management (optional)

 > **Note:** This is an optional feature.
 Set `LIFECYCLE_ENABLED=TRUE` to enable.